rouskinlab/seismic-rna/src/docs/howto/runwf.rst

   masking and ensure that the section is not too long compared to your reads.
-- If you are losing too many reads for having too many mutations, or mutations that are too close together, then there may be a problem with the data quality that is causing excessive mutations in the reads, such as
+- If you are losing too many reads for having too many mutations, or mutations that are too close together, then there may be a problem with the data quality that is causing excessive mutations, such as

   - Your RNA was low-quality, contained many endogenous modififications that caused mutations during RT, or did not have the sequence you expected.